EddieHubCommunity/BioDrop/README.md

 Brief documentation is below, but full documentation can be found here https://linkfree.io/docs

+> **Warning**:
+> Your DB will be empty, you will need to load the data into the database!
+You can do this by visiting the url `/api/system/reload?secret=development`

 ### GitHub UI

 This is great if you only want to add your Profile or make changes to it.